saltstack/salt-enhancement-proposals/old-releases.md

 therefore not viable either.
 This leaves us with the approach of moving the older, unsupported versions to an archive location.
 In examining this, we assessed other open projects and their approach to older, unsupported releases.
 We found many following the same proposed approach that we have in this SEP.
-An example is Ubuntu, which makes this distinction easy by using two separate domain names: old-releases.ubuntu.com and archive.ubuntu.com.
+Examples include Ubuntu and Debian, which make this distinction easy by using two separate domain names: old-releases.ubuntu.com and archive.ubuntu.com for Ubuntu, and archive.debian.org and deb.debian.org for Debian.
 We should emulate their behavior by moving our old unsupported releases to a separate URL.

 On the same note, unsupported PyPi releases should also be moved to a static